apify/covid-19/india/README.md

 You can find a dataset with unique history items here: https://api.apify.com/v2/datasets/58a4VXwBBF0HtxuQa/items?format=json&clean=1.

-URL is being actualized every 5 minutes.
+URL is being actualized every hour.